-Ruby Class is our Reception class and is taught by Mrs Greenwood and Mrs Death.
+Ruby Class is our Early Years Foundation Stage class and is taught by Mrs Greenwood and Mrs Death.

 Our EYFS curriculum is strongly influenced by our curriculum drivers: community, communication, opportunities and possibilities and initiative, where the outcome is a cohort of happy, independent, confident and determined learners who are able to communicate effectively, have the ability to think critically, enjoy sharing their thoughts and ideas with others and believe that anything is achievable.
 The children within our early years provision learn through a range of child initiated play-based opportunities as well as child-led, adult led and independent learning opportunities.

 Press play to spend the day with Ruby Class...

 Click on the tree to see what we have been up to in the Wild Woods

 For more information about our phonics program, Read Write Inc. click on Fred Frog.

 If you are a parent of a child in Ruby Class, click on the icon to go to the Tapestry login page.

 Welcome to a new academic year in EYFS at Hintlesham and Chattisham CofE Primary School.
 We cannot wait to share all of our learning and adventures with you...